baotonglu/apex/README.md

 <meta name="robots" content="noindex">

-# APEX: High Performance Learned Index on Persistent Memory
+# APEX: A High-Performance Learned Index on Persistent Memory

 More details are described in our [preprint](https://arxiv.org/abs/2105.00683).